ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 window.

 Calculated using the difference of the median timespans for:
-* the relevant tip: the 11 most recent blocks, and
+* the relevant tip: the `PoWMedianBlockSpan` (11) most recent blocks, and
-* the 11 blocks after the 17-block averaging window: blocks 18-28 behind the
+* the 11 blocks after the 17-block averaging window: that is, blocks 18-28 behind the relevant tip.
-  relevant tip.

-(The median timespan is known as the `ActualTimespan` in the Zcash specification, but this terminology is confusing, because it is a difference of medians, rather than an "actual" elapsed time.)
+(The median timespan is known as the `ActualTimespan` in the Zcash specification, but this terminology is confusing, because it is a difference of medians, rather than any "actual" elapsed time.)

 TODO: open a Zcash spec clarification ticket